 Pill imprint M EC 10 has been identified as Escitalopram oxalate 10 mg (base).

-Escitalopram is used in the treatment of generalized anxiety disorder; anxiety; major depressive disorder; depression; bipolar disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Escitalopram is used in the treatment of anxiety; generalized anxiety disorder; major depressive disorder; depression; borderline personality disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
 Escitalopram 10 mg (base) is not a controlled substance under the Controlled Substance Act (CSA).

 - M EC 10

 - Pregnancy Category: